 Call For Papers

 The JOIM is currently accepting manuscript submissions in the area of investment management and related fields.
-Asset allocation, optimization, retirement investing and liquidity are of particular interest.
+ESG, Asset allocation, Machine Learning, Optimization, Retirement Investing, and Liquidity are of particular interest.

 Where to Submit a Manuscript